Sabrina Walters, M.A., LMFT, LPC

 · Anxiety · Depression · Trauma · Abuse · Addiction · Grief or Loss · Self-Esteem · Spirituality · Infidelity or Affairs · Separation or Divorce · Addiction / Mental Health Concerns · Financial or Employment Difficulties · Family Conflict

-Matthew Boylan is a masters student in Marriage Couple and Family Counseling at George Fox University.
+Matthew Boylan holds a Masters of Arts in Marriage, Couple and Family Counseling at George Fox University.
 His background education is in Psychology and Sociology from Concordia University, Nebraska.
-He has currently completed three years of coursework with focuses being on EFT (Emotionally Focused Therapy), Restoration Therapy, and Child-Centered Play Therapy.
+His major coursework focuses on EFT (Emotionally Focused Therapy), Restoration Therapy, and Child-Centered Play Therapy.
 He is developing expertise using Gottman Couples Counseling, the Core Values Index, and he is currently focused on developing an Intersubjective Approach to counseling.
 He believes that growth and deeper understanding are the purposes of counseling and that people live within systems that are full of strength to solve challenges.
 He believes that change affects others through relationships and that this is a fundamental aspect of understanding challenges and strengths.

 From a personal perspective, he has been married for four years and has a wonderful dog and cat.
 He is an avid trail runner and is currently training for an ultramarathon.
 He grew up as a missionary kid and has lived in several countries around the world.